Skip to content

 • Storefront page system

-An AI page-generation pipeline with 158 reusable section templates behind 6 production landing pages on the commerce storefront.
-The web layer above shipped through it.
+An AI page-generation pipeline I wrote, with a library of reusable section templates behind the production landing pages on the storefront.
+The web redesign above shipped through it.

 • SEO + editorial